javiearth/git-course/git-course.md

 - Use standard prefix:
   - feat: for new features
   - fix: to solve errors
-  - docs: for changes in th edocumentation
+  - docs: for changes in the documentation
   - style: for formatting changes
   - refactor: changes that do not alter the functionallity of the software but improve the code
 - Optionally, explain what changed and why using bullet points in small sentences (up to 72 characters).